The Missing Cross to Purity

 and leads to visit the fatherless, widows, and strangers),

-whose religion is, that they must have a body of sin and death unto the grave,
+whose religion is that they must have a body of sin and death to the grave,

 and a purgatory when they are dead.